 Subject to certain exceptions, ASX Listing rule 3.1 requires listed entities to notify the ASX immediately of any information concerning it which a reasonable person would expect to materially affect its share price.

-Further, on 25 May 2020, the Government temporarily amended the Corporations Act 2001 so that companies and officers will only be liable if there has been “knowledge, recklessness or negligence” with respect to updates on price sensitive information to the market.
-The changes will be in effect until 23 March 2021.
+On 25 May 2020, the Government temporarily amended the Corporations Act 2001 so that companies and officers will only be liable if there has been “knowledge, recklessness or negligence” with respect to updates on price sensitive information to the market.
+The changes were in effect until 23 March 2021.
+The Government proposed to extend these measures, however, the relevant Bill (Treasury Laws Amendment (2021 Measures No. 1) Bill 2021) is awaiting debate in the Senate.
+The March 2021 ASIC ‘no action’ announcements do not seek to extend the temporary measured noted above.
+Directors will need to await the outcome of the Senate debate on the above Bill.

 |Entities reporting to ASIC||Balance dates up to 7 January 2021